AnastasiaGandolfi/MetaFarm/folder_guidelines.md

 The index.css file is used to style the app.

 ## base.scss file
+The base.scss file is used to add custom environment variables

 ## Routes.js
 The Routes.js file helps create and navigate between the different URLs that make up the website.